Roman Conquest of Italy

 Roman soldiers

 After the establishment of the Roman Republic, the next period of Roman history is characterized a long campaign of conquest, in which Rome extended its dominion from the banks of the Tiber to the shores of the Italian peninsula.
 Rome slowly expanded its territory in the centuries after the Republic was founded through skirmishes with rival states.
-The Etruscan states to the north were annexed in the fifth century B.C. and the Samnites and Greek colonies to the south were absorbed in the forth and third century B.C.
+The Etruscan states to the north were annexed in the fifth century B.C. and the Samnites and Greek colonies to the south were absorbed in the fourth and third century B.C.

 Important conflicts laying the way for the creation of the Roman Empire included the annexation of Etruscan Veii, the first city state annexed by Rome, in 396 B.C." the looting of Rome by the Gauls in 390 B.C." and the defeat of the Samnite alliance in 295 B.C.
 Geese famously warmed the Romans of the Gallic invasion in 390 B.C.